Automobiles Marathon: History

 The technical enthusiasts who established the Marathon car business purchased the design from Hans Trippel (1908–2001) who had been released from war-related imprisonment in 1949 and at this point was based in Stuttgart.
-Trippel had constructed his prototype in 1950: it already featured the stylish fast-back (and possibly Porsche inspired) body work and rear-hinged doors that would define the Marathon Corsair.
-Trippel’s steel-bodied prototype was propelled by a Zündapp 600 cc engine producing just over 18 hp.
+Trippel had constructed his prototype in 1950: it already featured the stylish fast-back body work and rear-hinged doors that would define the Marathon Corsair.
+Trippel's steel-bodied prototype was propelled by a Zündapp 600 cc engine producing just over 18 hp.

 In order to fit the larger Panhard engine, the Marathon team were obliged slightly to adapt the rear of the car, which lost a little of the cleanness of form that had characterised the Trippel prototype.
 At the front they also had to raise the level of the head-lights in order to conform with French regulations.
-By the time the car appeared at the Brussels Motor Show in January 1953, these changes had been effected, and the car’s name had been changed from Trippel to Marathon.
+By the time the car appeared at the Brussels Motor Show in January 1953, these changes had been effected, and the car's name had been changed from Trippel to Marathon.